What to Expect at St. John’s

 When you visit St. John’s you will be our respected and welcome guest.
 You will not be singled out in an embarrassing way, nor asked to stand before the congregation or to come forward.
 You will worship God with us.

 A ‘coffee hour’ follows the 10 am Sunday service.
 Please join us for refreshments and to meet us.
-A continental breakfast follows the 7:30 am Wednesday service, to which all are invited.

 Should you wish to know more about the Anglican Church or St, John’s a priest will gladly answer your questions.